automata-network/eliza/packages/plugin-dcap/README.md

 ```

 We are welcom to any feedback and contributions!

-## Future Features
-- Support to verify DCAP attestation on more EVM networks.
-- Support to verify DCAP attestation on Solana.
-- Support to topup the wallet before submitting the DCAP attestation on testnets.

 ## Credits
 - [Automata Network](https://ata.network): Provided the on-chain DCAP verification, enabling the decentralized verification of TEE attestations.